edyta0106/READMEgenerator/README.md

 ## Installation

-In order to intall the project, the user will need to use nodejs and the inquirer.
+To install, use the command line to install the inquirer package.
+The application will be invoked using node index.js.

 ## Usage

-README will generate a file for the user with a description of the project.
+The README Generator will generate a README file for the user with a description of their project.

 ## License

-    Apache
+    MIT

 ## Contribution

-N/A
+There is no application or package for other developers to contribute to.

 ## Tests

-N/A
+There aren't any extra tests for this application.

 ## Questions